tmuras/moosh/www/commands/index.md

 Search and list files from mdl_files table.
 The argument should be a valid SQL WHERE statement.
 Interesting columns of possible search criterias are: contextid, component, filearea, itemid, filepath, filename, userid, filesize, mimetype, status, timecreated, timemodified.

+You can also use some special values:

+ * course=NNN to list all files that relate to a course

 The output will contain some defaults or nearly all possible file information if "-a|--all" flag is provided.
 The meaning of the flags column is (in order):

  * mdl_files.status